Craigavon Hospital says a group of people including children attended Emergency Department after Lurgan incident

-It is understood a number of people were taken to hospital and others presented themselves to Craigavon Hospital after a suspected gas leak at the CIDO Business Park in Charles Street.
+It is understood a number of people presented themselves to Craigavon Hospital after the incident at the CIDO Business Park in Charles Street.

-The NI Ambulance Service attended the scene at 6.05pm this evening as did the NI Fire and Rescue Service.
+The NI Ambulance Service attended the scene as did the NI Fire and Rescue Service.

-The NI Ambulance Service said two children and one adult were taken to hospital via ambulance.

-A spokesperson for Craigavon Area Hospital said tonight: “A group of people, including children, attended Craigavon Area Hospital Emergency Department this evening following an incident in Lurgan.
+A spokesperson for Craigavon Area Hospital said last night: “A group of people, including children, attended Craigavon Area Hospital Emergency Department this evening following an incident in Lurgan.

 “We worked closely with ambulance colleagues and were able to make preparations for the arrival of people to our ED.